 Just because you’re using technology to deliver telemedicine visits to your patients remotely via video call, it doesn’t mean your virtual appointments should be impersonal.
 Virtual visits with a doctor are the same as in person visits.
 It’s important for the patient to connect with you and trust you so that communication between you is better.
 This topic is covered in more detail in another blog post from the patient interest perspective, but it bears mentioning regarding the best interests of your virtual clinic as well.

 Starting the video call with a few familiar signs would be helpful.
 For example, you don’t need a stethoscope around your neck for actual usage but it would be useful to show the patients something they’re familiar with.
 A prop, if you will, but a necessary one.
 It might even feel more familiar to your patient if your practice’s usual receptionist or medical assistant started video conferencing with the patient then passed the video call off to you.

 Don’t worry.
 You’re already ready for this.
 You’re embracing the future of healthcare practice and that’s a good thing.
 To make a good thing even better, you should choose the best medical video conferencing solution possible.
-Try Banty Medical for a free trial period.
+Try Banty Virtual Clinic for a free trial period.